 Road Maintenance in Crawford County

-The Crawford County Road Commission is responsible for maintaining approximately 180 miles of Primary Roads, 525 miles of Local roads, and 103 miles of State Highway.
+The 558 square miles of Crawford County, located in the heart of Northern Michigan, are divided into six townships for which the Crawford County Road Commission is responsible for constructing and maintaining approximately 179.94 miles of Primary Roads, 526.09 miles of Local Roads, and 206 miles of State Highway.

 Below you will find links to various issues concerning maintenance of our roads that should answer any questions you might have.